djp3/luci-utility/README.md

 * a Pair implementation
 * a lightweight web server with some basic plug-ins for handling common functions of web servers

+To run the JUnit tests successfully you need a mysql server running on the local machine

 You may contact the copyright holders of these Java Utilities using the information below:

 University of California, Irvine c/o